masfaraud/design3d/docs/source/index.rst

    :hidden:

    User Guide <user_guide>
-   About Dessia <about_dessia>
    Authors <authors>
    About the Package <about_the_package>
    Roadmap <road_map_and_current_limitations>
    Tutorials <tutorials>

-The design3d library is an open-source Python library primarily developed by Dessia Technologies, aimed at providing 3D modeling capabilities based on Boundary Representation (B-Rep) purely in Python.
+The design3d library is an open-source Python library, aimed at providing 3D modeling capabilities based on Boundary Representation (B-Rep) purely in Python.
 The library is designed to be easy to use, efficient, and customizable.